jeffporzio/draftmodeling/README.md

  Put each component behind a (singlton?) factory so I can create multiple instances of them easily, without importing an instance.

 Make a generic store class with pub/sub behavior so components can be dynamically updated as the state changes.

+# Road Map:

+Create a "data" page where we just display the statistics for hitter and pitchers in tables for the given input range of dates.
+This lets us figure out the back end problems of getting all the data we need.
+It also gives us a simple front end problem to solve to build up a framework.

+Once we have all the data we need, we can work on actually doing the draft prediction algorithms for the daily draft team.